pagkly/Zed/Investopedia3/Forward Price Definition.md

 ## Basics of Forward Price

-Forward price is based on the current [spot price](https://www.investopedia.com/terms/s/spotprice.asp) of the underlying asset, plus any carrying costs such as interest, storage costs, foregone interest or other costs or [opportunity costs](https://www.investopedia.com/terms/o/opportunitycost.asp).
+Forward price is based on the current [[spot price]](https://www.investopedia.com/terms/s/spotprice.asp) of the underlying asset, plus any carrying costs such as interest, storage costs, foregone interest or other costs or [[opportunity costs]](https://www.investopedia.com/terms/o/opportunitycost.asp).

-Although the contract has no [intrinsic value](https://www.investopedia.com/terms/i/intrinsicvalue.asp) at the inception, over time, a contract may gain or lose value.
-Offsetting positions in a forward contract are equivalent to a [zero-sum game](https://www.investopedia.com/terms/z/zero-sumgame.asp).
+Although the contract has no [[intrinsic value]](https://www.investopedia.com/terms/i/intrinsicvalue.asp) at the inception, over time, a contract may gain or lose value.
+Offsetting positions in a forward contract are equivalent to a [[zero-sum game]](https://www.investopedia.com/terms/z/zero-sumgame.asp).
 For example, if one investor takes a long position in a pork belly forward agreement and another investor takes the [short position](https://www.investopedia.com/terms/s/short.asp), any gains in the long position equals the losses that the second investor incurs from the short position.
 By initially setting the value of the contract to zero, both parties are on equal ground at the inception of the contract.

 ### Key Takeaways